Automattic/jetpack/readme.txt

 * Embeds: Added Sketchfab embeds support.
 * I18n: Added support for translation packages for the Finnish language.
 * Markdown: Added a filter to enable skipping processing of developer supplied patterns.
-* REST API: Cleaned up the code and brought it in sync with WordPress.com.
 * Related Posts: Added a filter to change heading markup.
-* Shortcodes: Updated the code for several shortcodes according to WordPress.com changes.
 * Staging: Added a constant to force staging mode.
 * Staging: Added a notice to make staging mode more obvious.